TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 - A wireless network (Router broadcasting wireless internet)

 ### Recommendations
 - Ensure you are using a reliable MicroSD Card.
-This guide uses a 32GB SanDisk Ultra 10mbps card.
 - If your PC does not come with a MicroSD Card slot, use a MicroSD Card adapter or USB to MicroSD.

 ### Step 1: Download Etcher and Raspberry Pi OS